 - The impurity like arsenic, antimony, phosphorus, aluminium indium, etc. is added to the pure form of silicon and germanium to form an extrinsic semiconductor.
 The pure form of silicon and germanium crystal is used in an intrinsic semiconductor.

-- Electrical conductivity in intrinsic semiconductor is a function of temperature alone, but in extrinsic semiconductor the electrical conductivity depends upon the temperature and the amount of impurity doping in the pure semiconductor.
+- Electrical conductivity in an intrinsic semiconductor is a function of temperature alone, but in extrinsic semiconductor the electrical conductivity depends upon the temperature and the amount of impurity doping in the pure semiconductor.